albertvila/dotfiles/README.md

 The setup script is smart enough to back up your existing dotfiles into a `~/.dotfiles_old/` directory if you already have any dotfiles of the same name as the dotfile symlinks being created in your home directory.

 I also prefer `zsh` as my shell of choice.
-As such, the setup script will also clone the `oh-my-zsh` repository from my GitHub.
-It then checks to see if `zsh` is installed.
+As such, the setup script will install `oh-my-zsh` and `zsh`.
 If `zsh` is installed, and it is not already configured as the default shell, the setup script will execute a `chsh -s $(which zsh)` command.
 This changes the default shell to zsh, and takes effect as soon as a new zsh is spawned or on next login.

 So, to recap, the install script will: